danielwerg/mc/readme.md

 # Minecraft

-⛏️ Personal collection of must-have minecraft _things_.
+⛏️ Personal collection of minecraft _things_.

 ## Table of Contents